bobbyluig/eclipse/docs/src/repair.md

 # Introduction

 Welcome to the repair and troubleshooting guide.
 This guide applies to DOG-1E5 and DOG-4S1.
-Hopefully, this guide will resolve any problems with robot operation.
+Hopefully, this guide will resolve any problems with robot demo operation.

 The normal power up sequence should include the following visible steps: